The day every parent dreads…watching on the monitor as their toddler skillfully (or not so skillfully) climbs out of the crib.

-Note, however, that there should not be a gap between the mattress and crib walls when you drop it – if there is, this is not a safe option, as your child could try to crawl out between the mattress and bars.
+Note, however, that there should not be a gap between the mattress and crib rails when you drop it – if there is, this is not a safe option.

 I will be honest.
 I know there are some very determined kiddos and despite doing everything possible, nothing seems to work.
 I have seen parents transition their child to a big bed before the age of 3, and although it’s really not ideal, sometimes there’s no other option.

-Note that this post contains an affiliate link, but the reviews are from personal use.
+Note that this post contains an affiliate link, but the review is from personal use.